 The success of your rhinoplasty hinges on the plastic surgeon you select to perform the procedure.
 Choosing an experienced, credentialed plastic surgeon can minimize your risk of side effects and complications, as well as increase your chances for a successful result.
 If you’re in the process of selection a surgeon, ask or find the answers to these questions to ensure he is the quality surgeon you need and deserve:

-Next, read our blog Top Three Reasons for Revision Rhinoplasty
+Next, these are The Top 3 Reasons for a Revision Rhinoplasty